rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 The problem of weighting the action-states is still **open to research** as the expectation can not be computed as clearly as in the tabular case. *N-step expected Sarsa* can be obtained through the same substitutions.

-We can also adapt the *backup tree algorithm* to the function approximation case, by putting it in the semi gradient framework.
-The TD error here is the same as before for episodic or continuing cases.
+We can also adapt the *backup tree algorithm* to the function approximation case by putting it in the semi gradient framework.
+The TD error here is the same as the one mentioned before for episodic or continuing cases.
 $$
 W_{t+n} \leftarrow w_{t+n-1} + \alpha \left[ G_{t:t+n} - \hat{q} (S_t, A_t, w_{t+n-1}) \right] \nabla \hat{q} (S_t, A_t, w_{t+n-1}) \\
 G_{t:t+n} \triangleq \hat{q} (S_t, A_t, w_{t-1}) + \sum _{k=t}^{t+n-1} \delta_k \prod_{i=t+1}^k \gamma \pi(A_t|S_i)